 Through the isolated mountains and secluded islands of the inland sea, you will get a glimpse of a more traditional Japan.
-From the mountainside hamlets and vine bridges, castles and ancient temples, experience a place where the Japan's modernization did not penetrate.
+From the mountainside hamlets, castles and ancient temples, experience a place where the Japan's modernization did not penetrate.

 These are big climbing days.
-From the deep valleys you will be climbing over the mountain passes through Central Shikoku down to the coast.
+From the deep valleys you will be climbing over the mountain passes down to the coast.
 You will then ride along the cluster of islets which connect Shikoku to the mainland of Honshu though to Hiroshima.

 This is one of our favorites.
 Get ready for a trip of a lifetime.

 - Cycle Japan's inland sea from Shikoku to Hiroshima across the largest bridge system in the world

 - Bathe in Japan's oldest hot spring that dates back over 1,000 years

 - Ride through Edo period villages and see Matsumoto Castle

 Riding days of approximately 70-100 km daily in rolling and or mountainous terrain with bigger climbs.
 Elevation gains of approximately 1,000 meters and above daily.
 Shorter riding days available.

 Arrive Kochi and transfer to the city hotel.
 We will fit the bikes and if there is time, you can visit Kochi-jo which is a preserved 17th Century feudal castle.

 Day 2 The Town Above the Clouds (103 km)